superscriptjs/superscript/readme.md

     * Date Time Functions
     * Wordnet Functions
   * Reasoning with ConceptNet
+* Chating out of turn
+  * "*" command and how it works
+  * "*:1" special modifiers for first thing said
 * Working with Topics
   * What is a topic
   * The '__begin__' topic